fezproof/dnd/src/posts/campaigns/eos-rising/eos-rising.md

   - [[players/elizabeth]]
 ---

 The calamity has shattered the world.
-A continent in the sky are all that remains of what is now called Eos, a land split in two by the _Great Divide_.
+A continent in the sky are all that remains of what is now called Eos, a land split in two by _[[campaigns/eos-rising/places/the-great-divide|The Great Divide]]_.

-Eos is a place full of innovation, exploration, and people of all kinds striving to find a purpose.
+Eos is a place full of innovation and exploration, with people of all kinds striving to find a purpose.
 Some find it in the religious empire of the _Lurin Dynasty_, while others seek learning and riches working for the merchant guilds of _[[campaigns/eos-rising/places/mekros|Mekros]]_.

 ---